Ritesh17rb/parallel-editing-experiment/README.md

-# Parallel Editing Experiment - Multi-Agent AI Collaboration
+# Parallel Edit - Collaborative Intelligence for Complex Documents

-A sophisticated demonstration of concurrent human-AI document editing with multi-agent parallelism.
-This application showcases how multiple AI agents can work simultaneously on different sections of a document while a human user continues editing without interruption.
+**Parallel Edit** is a cutting-edge experiment in human-AI collaboration that goes beyond simple chatbots.
+It demonstrates a "hive mind" approach where multiple specialized AI agents work simultaneously on different sections of a large document (like contracts, research papers, or proposals) alongside a human editor.
+Built on **Yjs** for conflict-free real-time collaboration, it ensures that AI and human edits never collide, creating a seamless flow of enhanced productivity.

 ## 🌟 Key Features